zorbaTheRainy/dnsmasq-caddy-s6/README.md

 * the Caddy release number upon which this image is built, or
 * for testing images, the build time (UTC).

-I assume as I tinker with this more the tags will change.
+I assume, as I tinker with this more, the tags will change.

 #### MIT License